andychien009/fixedwidthfile/README.md

 ```

 # Prerequisite
-This library does not have non Python core library (3.11) dependency.
+This library does not have non Python core library (3.11) [dependency](dependency).
 However, it is also dependent on the Pandas (https://pypi.org/project/pandas/) library for data processing methods using Pandas DataFrame.

-Install pandas using
+Install pandas and numpy using
 ```
 pip install pandas numpy
 ```